raghavmathur1/Feedback-App/README.md

 * Created a form submission function which takes the input data and stores it.
 * Then this data is used to display the information on another new page.
+* The  index.html page would be visibly to anyone, while the main.html files would be only accessible by the teachers/faculty for viewing the feedbacks.

 #### Architecture Diagram